mobile-dev-inc/maestro-docs/getting-started/installing-maestro/windows.md

 *   Use the following instructions to setup android command lines correctly in your WSL2 .

     * Open WSL2 terminal.
-    * Create a new directories in your home directory.
+    * Create a new directory in your home directory.

     ```
     ~ $ mkdir Android